-Even though around 80% of women who try for pregnancy will become pregnant within 12 months, according to the CDC,, 10-20% of women of childbearing age will be diagnosed with infertility or subfertility this year.
-This can be devastating when planning for pregnancy, especially due to the tumultuousness of life and family planning.
+Even though around 80% of women who try for pregnancy will become pregnant within 12 months, according to the CDC, 10-20% of women of childbearing age will be diagnosed with infertility or subfertility this year.
+Acquiring this diagnosis can be devastating when planning for pregnancy, mainly due to the tumultuousness of life and family planning.

-Infertility is generally defined as 12 months of unprotected intercourse without conception, and actually only six months of unprotected intercourse without conception in women over the age of 35.
-While these are strict guidelines, it is sometimes useful to begin assessing fertility before reaching this point, especially if there are known factors that can cause subfertility (difficulty getting pregnant) that can be mitigated early on.
+Experts generally define infertility as 12 months of unprotected intercourse without conception and only six months of unprotected intercourse without impregnation in women over 35.
+While these are strict guidelines, it is sometimes helpful to begin assessing fertility before reaching this point, especially if known factors can cause subfertility (difficulty getting pregnant) that you can mitigate early on.

 Causes of Infertility

 - Hormonal causes – these are very common and can sometimes be corrected with medications.
 Clues to hormonal causes of infertility can include not having your period regularly every month, having irregular spotting or bleeding, or having male pattern hair growth, such as hair on your chin, chest, back, or belly.
 Polycystic ovarian syndrome, PCOS, is a common hormonal abnormality that can lead to difficulty becoming pregnant.
-When diagnosed with PCOS, it is important to see a gynecologist when planning pregnancies, as they may help increase your fertility.
+When diagnosed with PCOS, it is crucial to see a gynecologist when planning pregnancies, as they may help increase your fertility.

 - Uterine abnormalities – Anything that can distort the uterus in a way that would make it difficult for sperm to enter the uterus, or an embryo to implant within the uterus, or even take away blood supply from the uterus uterine lining can cause difficulty with pregnancy.
-Some of these issues can include but are not limited to polyps (small abnormal outpouchings of the inner layer of the uterus, essentially skin tags inside the uterus), fibroids (muscular tumors that can grow in any or multiple layers of the uterus), and septums (pieces of tissue that connect one side of the inner lining of the uterus to the other side, distorting the overall shape of the uterus) may also be an issue.
+Some of these issues can include but are not limited to polyps (small abnormal outpouchings of the inner layer of the uterus, essentially skin tags inside the uterus), fibroids (muscular tumors that can grow in any or multiple layers of the uterus).
+There is a chance that septums (pieces of tissue that connect one side of the inner lining of the uterus to the other side, distorting the overall shape of the uterus) may also be an issue.
 Luckily these can be corrected usually with office-based procedures.